helloxpluto/little-space-x/README.md

 -i would like to have a dark and light style modes of the game so that it wont hurt my eyes.
 -i would like to have an animation of the rocket flying away when i win.
 -i would like there to be a list of words/phrases that will replace the word/phrase i have to guess.

+##unsolved problems && major hurdles.

+-i was able to overcome most hurdles i found in the way by google -i wanted to add more motion and animation through css but time did not permit.